BoxOfDevs/BoxOfBits/README.md

    • boxofbits.health - For /health - Default: OP Only

    • boxofbits.fly - For /fly - Default: OP Only

+   • boxofbits.nick - For /nick - Default: OP Only

    • boxofbits.ht - For /hidetag - Default: OP Only